-Experts say you shouldn't think twice about investing at least 10 percent of your bike's value in a good lock -- or multiple locks.
-Reviews indicate that the best bike locks are U-locks or chain locks.
-U-locks have a thick steel shackle that is attached to a crossbar with a keyed lock.
-Chain locks have tough links that are typically attached with a small disc lock, requiring a key to open.
-Both of these types of bicycle locks can effectively secure your bike, but U-locks are usually lighter and more portable than chain locks.
+Experts say you shouldn't think twice about investing at least 10 percent of your bike's value in a good lock or even multiple locks.
+There are several popular styles available, but reviews indicate that the best are U-locks or chain locks.
+U-locks have a thick steel shackle attached to a crossbar with a keyed lock.
+Chain locks have tough links typically attached with a small disc lock that requires a key to open.
+Both types can effectively secure your bike, but U-locks are generally lighter and more portable than chain locks.

 Many cyclists use a large chain or U-lock to secure their bicycle to a stationary object, and choose smaller U-locks or cables to secure wheels and seat posts.
 If you live in a high-theft area, you may want to use several locks for maximum security.
 Urban bicyclists often select a U-lock to secure the frame and back wheel of the bike to an anchor like a lamppost and use a secondary U-lock or chain lock to secure the front wheel to the bike frame.

 There are also numerous cable locks on the market, but you won't find many experts who recommend them.
 Cable locks use steel cables attached to a combination dial or keyed padlock.
 A cable lock is certainly better than no lock at all, but they can be broken in seconds and provide little security in high-theft areas.
 Still, they can be a decent secondary option when used with a tougher chain or U-lock.

 In general, U-locks are believed to provide the best protection against bike theft, but even these locks aren't perfect.
 Gadget website Gizmodo.com tests four popular locks against easily accessible tools such as a bolt cutter, hacksaw and inexpensive angle grinder.
 While the locks hold up against the bolt cutter and hacksaw, all give way to the angle grinder in less than two minutes.